aksommerville/fullmoon/README.md

 - - [ ] TTY video, and.... something? for input. just for fun
 - - [ ] 68k Mac?
 - - [ ] Pippin?
-- [ ] Update face dir when releasing umbrella
+- [x] Update face dir when releasing umbrella
+- [x] Enable true black in bgr332 with alpha, find some strategy. eg pick an ugly color to treat as transparent.